 Indoor Air Quality in Nail Salons

 There are many chemical ingredients found in nail polishes, polish remover, artificial nails, and other nail products.
 In recent years, a number of state and local governments have adopted policies to address the potential health risks from exposure to these chemicals in nail salons.
-This policy brief provides backgound on state policy strategies and highlights notable recent laws and regulations.
+This policy brief provides background on state policy strategies and highlights notable recent laws and regulations.

 Air Quality in Indoor Ice Arenas